GridLights/.github/profile/README.md

 ## Hi there 👋

-this is the root level for GridLights Software and Hardware Github Projects
+This is the root level for GridLights Software and Hardware Github Projects.

+We build the world's most advanced light fixtures to make spaces more beautiful.
 <!--

 **Here are some ideas to get you started:**